Bangladesh: Improving Computer and Software Engineering Tertiary Education Project

-The proposed project will help the government improve and expand computer science and engineering and information technology (CSE/IT) programs in four selected universities to nurture graduates equipped with advanced knowledge and skills and entrepreneurial spirit.
+The proposed project will help the government improve and expand computer science and engineering and information technology (CSE/IT) programs in three selected universities to nurture graduates equipped with advanced knowledge and skills and entrepreneurial spirit.
 The project will provide cutting-edge education, research and start-up support facilities, quality curriculum design, and academic staffing aligned with international standards and industry requirements.
 It will introduce a competitive grant scheme to promote industry-relevant and interdisciplinary research and development (R&D) initiatives.
 The grant scheme will help the universities and industry partners develop new digital technology solutions for economic and social issues.

 |Project Name||Improving Computer and Software Engineering Tertiary Education Project|